afinner/STEMMA-Hackathon-Team1/README.md

   _presentation/Popularity_Score_Presentation.pptx_

 - 🔁 **Flowchart of algorithm**
-  _presentation/flowchart.png_
+  _presentation/pop_algorithm_flowchart.png_

 ---

 ## 🧠 Reflections

-This project evolved from several early approaches:
+This project evolved from several early approaches to organising missing data:

-- ❌ Lemmatising and matching poem first lines
+- Lemmatising and matching poem first lines
-- ❌ Semantic embeddings and cosine similarities
+- Semantic embeddings and cosine similarities
-- ✅ Using CELM numbers / work_id and structured metadata
+- Using CELM numbers / work_id and structured metadata

-It reveals both the **possibilities and limits** of computational popularity in literary archives.
+Lots of other groups went for the first two ideas and produced nice results

 ---